raspberrypi/documentation/hardware/raspberrypi/bootmodes/net.md

 # Network booting

 This section describes how network booting works.
-We also have a [tutorial about setting up a working bootable system] (net_tutorial).
+We also have a [tutorial about setting up a working bootable system](/hardware/raspberrypi/bootmodes/net_tutorial.md).
 Network booting works only for the wired adapter built into certain models of Raspberry Pi.
 Booting over wireless LAN is not supported, nor is booting from any other wired network device.

 To network boot, the boot ROM does the following: